A year later, motive of Virginia mass shooting still unclear

 It’s a notion echoed by Debbie Borato, sister of victim Missy Langer.

 Langer had been harassed and bullied in the building, she said, and there was an office culture “that pushed that man over the edge.”
 Borato also said workplace security was lax.
-(Are they saying that bosses were bullying and toxic?
-Co-workers?
-Everyone?
-I wonder if there’s more we can say to explain what they’re alleging here?
-As it is, it’s a bit squishy and ambiguous.)

 City officials and Hillard Heintze, a Chicago-based security firm that conducted the probe, say claims of a toxic culture were not supported by the investigation.